go-chassis/go-chassis/README.md

 go mod vendor
 ```
 NOTICE：if you do not use mod, We can not ensure you the compatibility. however you can still maintain your own vendor, which means you have to solve compiling issue your own.
+And if you use mod can not download all 3rd pkg , set env `GOPROXY=https://goproxy.io` before you use mod download pkg.

 4. Install [service-center](http://servicecomb.apache.org/release/)